Welcome! The following tips are designed to make your visits with us as smooth as possible.

 If you need to change your appointment, please do so at your earliest possibility to allow for other patients to be seen.
 There is a fee for a no show, no call.

 3. Billing.
 We work hard to minimize billing surprises.
 Our team is trained, certified and experienced in insurance, billing and coding.
-We verify benefits and eligibility and collect at the time of service for those who are private pay, have a deductible or do not have a referral.
+We verify benefits and eligibility and payment for any patient responsibility in full is due at the time of service.
+This includes copays, an estimated amount for those who have a deductible or coinsurance, or payment in full for those who are private pay or do not have a referral.

 Please familiarize yourself with the details/terms of your insurance plan such as eligibility date, copay, and deductible.
 If you change your insurance, please email or fax an enlarged copy of the front and back of your insurance card(s) or call the office with your insurance policy numbers before your next appointment.